-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURI ITIES EXCHANGE ACT OF 1934 For the quarterly period ended J une 30, 2014 Or TRANSITION REPORT PURSUANT TO SECTION 1 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1934 Fo or the transition period from to .
-Commission File Number: 0 00-21088 VIC AL INCORP ORATED act name of registrant as specifi Delaware (State or other jurisdiction of incorporation or organization) 93-0948554 (I.R.S.
-Employer Identification No.) 10390 Pacific Center Court San Diego, California (Address of principal executive offices) 92121 (Zip Code) (858) 646-1100 (Registrant's telephone number, include ding area code) (Former nam ne, former address and former fiscal yea r, if changed since last report) Indicate by check mark whether the registrant (1) has filed eding 12 months (or for such shorter period that the registrant sys.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted itted and posted pursuant to Rule 405 of Regulation S-T (§2 red to submit and post such files).
-Yes ⊠ No □ of "la Indicate by check mark whether the registrant is a large ac arge accelerated filer," "accelerated filer" and "smaller repor company.
-See the definition Large accelerated filer ☐ Accelerated filer ☒ Non-accelerated filer □ Smaller reporting company □ Indicate by check mark whether the registrant is a shell co mpany (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 区 Indicate the number of shares outstanding of each of the is ssuer's classes of common stock, as of the latest practicable date.
-Total shares of common stock outstanding at July 15, 2014 4: 88,604,220
+X QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2014 Or TRANSITION REPORT PURSUANT TO SECTION 1: 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Foi r the transition period from to .
+Commission File Number: 000-21088 VICA AL INCORPORATED et name of registrant as specified in its charter) , Delaware (State or other jurisdiction of incorporation or organization) 93-0948554 (I.R.S.
+Employer Identification No.) 10390 Pacific Center Court San Diego, California 92121 (Address of principal executive offices) (Zip Code) (858) 646-1100 (Registrant's telephone number, including area code) , former address and former fiscal year, if changed since last report) all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the was required to file such reports), and (2) has been subject to such filing requirements for the past d electronically and posted on its corporate Web site, if any, every Interactive Data File required to be (2.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was of "la Indicate by check mark whether the registrant is a large acc arge accelerated filer," "accelerated filer" and "smaller reporti relerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions ing company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Accelerated filer \boxtimes Non-accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell con npany (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the iss uer's classes of common stock, as of the latest practicable date.
+Total shares of common stock outstanding at October 24, 2 014: 90,330,267